 Mixing Drill Review – Corded + Cordless Drills

 Good mixing drills are a staple of our profession as tilers, plasterers, brick-layers and contractors (if I left you out, don’t worry, you still rock).
-We need a reliable mixing drill that can blend up the thickest of slurries into top quality mud and mortar to the desired consistency.
+We need reliable mixing drills that can blend up the thickest of slurries into top quality mud and mortar to the desired consistency.

 You know that decking mud or mortar is thick and damn hard on

 Oh, and in order for these mixing drills to feature in my review, they also need to function as power drills for making holes in wood, metal and the site foreman’s head when they act out.

 Drilling, mixing and keeping order on the work site, its a hard job – but thats why we use the best.

 Unlike every other mixing drill reviews on the internet, I’m not going to bombard you with options or ambiguous information – just info you want and need to make an informed buying decision.